 The family, students, friends, and colleagues of Jim Cushing are pleased once again to solicit nominations for the James T. Cushing Prize in the History and Philosophy of Physics.

-This year, and every fifth year, the prize is reserved for work in the history of physics.
 Work is eligible by nomination only.
-Eligible are all articles or books in the history of physics published by a younger scholar within the five years prior to the current call for nominations (i.e., published no earlier than September 2007).
-Because research projects in history often extend over several publications, nomination of a portfolio of papers covering a single subject is welcomed.
-Without defining “younger scholar,” our intention is to favor work produced by scholars who are no more than seven years or so beyond completion of the Ph.D. or, in a comparable way, new to the field of the history of physics.
+Eligible are all papers in the history and philosophy of physics published by a younger scholar within the three years prior to the current call for nominations (i.e., published no earlier than October 2010).
+Without defining “younger scholar,” our intention is to favor work produced by scholars who are no more than five years or so beyond completion of the Ph.D. or, in a comparable way, new to the fields of the history and philosophy of physics.

 Nominations will be accepted by mail, fax, and email.